 In the Scene view and the Game view, the cascade visualization feature allows you to see the boundaries of each cascade in your Scene.
 Each color represents a separate cascade, and the colors match those in the Cascade Splits bar.
 This allows you to see which colored area matches which cascade.

-In the Scene view and the Game view, you can use the cascade visualization feature to see the boundaries and borders of each cascade in your Scene.
-Each color represents a separate cascade, and the colors match those in the Cascade Splits bar.
-To enable the cascade visualization feature, click the Show Cascades button at the top of the list of Shadows properties.
+To enable the cascade visualization feature, select Show Cascades at the top of the list of Shadows properties.
 You can now see the shadow maps in the Scene view and the Game view.